-There are enormous health benefits to participating in and training for a marathon or long distance running event.
-However, it is also a huge physical challenge, which requires a sensible and safe approach.
-It is essential that you are properly prepared and that you follow a carefully structured training programme that will help you complete the race while also safeguarding your health.
+There are enormous health benefits to participating in and training for a marathon 10k or cycling event.
+However, it is also a physical challenge, which requires a sensible and safe approach.
+It is essential that you are properly prepared and that you follow a carefully structured training programme that will help you complete the event while also safeguarding your health.

-We advise that you do not participate on race day unless you have achieved the recommended mileage in your training runs and urge you to take the time to understand issues surrounding hydration, fuel and any medications you might be taking.
+We advise that marathon participants especially, do not participate on event day unless the recommended mileage has been achieved in training runs and urge you to take the time to understand issues surrounding hydration, fuel and any medications you might be taking.

-Please make sure that you read our comprehensive guide below, ahead of taking part in the marathon.
+Please make sure that you read our comprehensive guide below, ahead of taking part.
+There is also a video embedded at the bottom of this page – please take the time to watch it.

 ARE YOU FIT ENOUGH TO TAKE PART?